Lewis-Barton/show-me-the-surf/README.md

 - [Lazysizes](https://github.com/aFarkas/lazysizes?utm_source=cdnjs&utm_medium=cdnjs_link&utm_campaign=cdnjs_library) was used to optimise loading of images.
 - [Bootstrap](https://getbootstrap.com/) was used for styling and utility classes.
 - [Google WebP](https://developers.google.com/speed/webp/docs/using) - Library used to convert png files to webp files.
+- [Google Places API]() - used to locate desired places for comparison by user.
+- [Admirality API]() - Used to get tidal information for desired places.

 [Back to Index](#index)